mason23zh/Flight_App_Full/README.md

 - Improve the matching logic to include some missing Tracons
 - Added a map layer to display all FIRs boundaries
 - Added a map layer to display global day-night terminator

+# Beta 0.4.3

+- Fix the issue that some FIRs are missing in the map